Maricode-40/studiotatto-FrontEnd/README.md

 1. Clone the repository `git clone`
 2. Install the dependencies `$ npm install` `
-3. Connect our repository to the database docker images- mysql2
+3. Connect our repository to the database docker images- mysql2.
-4. Execute the migrations & Run the seeders
+4. Execute the migrations & Run the seeders.
-5. New dependencies `react-redux ` `redux-persist ` ● `redux-thunk  ` ● reduxjs/toolkit.
+5. New dependencies: `react-redux ` `redux-persist ` ● `redux-thunk `
-6. Connect the server`$ npm run dev` Install all of them via your Node package Manager.
+   ` reduxjs/toolkit` Install all of them via your Node package Manager.
+6. Connect the server`$ npm run dev`

 As for the frontend, the steps are as follows: